 David Munk, a New Yorker by birth and temperament, was born in Brooklyn the week that “Baby Love” by the Supremes went to number one.
-He is a graduate of NYU’s Tisch School of the Arts, where he majored in film, some graduate studies at the Gallatin Division of NYU, and postgraduate work at the School of Hard Knocks which, being an experiential program, conferred no degree, but provided him with a lifetime of material.
+He is a graduate of NYU’s Tisch School of the Arts, where he majored in film and has done extensive postgraduate work at the School of Hard Knocks which, being an experiential program, conferred no degree, but provided him with a lifetime of material.
 He has worked successfully as an actor, writer, record producer, artist manager, music publishing creative director, and vintage clothing purveyor.
 Most recently, he has worked as a copywriter, branding, and communications consultant, for a host of clients, including Bulgari, DeBeers, and Kjaer Weiss Organic Skincare.
 In 2011 he was featured in the World of Wonder’s docu-soap Girls Who Like Boys Who Like Boys.

 As a child, David made his professional stage debut in 1975 as the writer/director/star of a full-scale drag production of the Cher show in his basement.
 “The crowd really got their money’s worth,” he recalled, “because even at nine my Cher was spot-on.
 Plus at the time it was simply impossible to find good drag in New Jersey.”
 The show was such a hit that he attempted to mount a sequel, The Sonny and Cher Show, but suffered a setback when his mother pulled the plug on the project.
 “She was somewhat progressive about my emerging sexuality,” he explained, “but when it came to live performance, apparently one cross dressing spectacle a year was her limit.”
 In order to slow him down they struck a deal: if he wanted to be Cher again, he had to play a biological man first—kind of the ‘one for me, one for you’ thing.
 David added, “I was enraged and called my mother names, but ultimately ended up circumventing her edict by portraying a closeted homosexual—Barry Manilow—in what turned out to be a very well-received basement production of The Carol Burnett Show.”